No warnings for Victoria

 Fire Danger - Low-Moderate

 UV Alert from 9:20 am to 5:40 pm, UV Index predicted to reach 12 [Extreme]

 Tuesday 3 February

 Partly cloudy.
 Light winds becoming westerly 15 to 25 km/h in the morning then tending southwesterly 25 to 35 km/h in the early afternoon.
 Overnight temperatures falling to between 8 and 12 with daytime temperatures reaching 21 to 26.

-Partly cloudy.
-Slight chance of a shower.
-Snow possible above 1400 metres.
-Winds west to southwesterly 15 to 20 km/h becoming light during the evening.
-Overnight temperatures falling to between 3 and 7 with daytime temperatures reaching between 13 and 17.
+Cloudy.
+Slight (30%) chance of a shower.
+Winds west to southwesterly 20 to 30 km/h shifting east to southeasterly during the afternoon.
+Overnight temperatures falling to between 8 and 13 with daytime temperatures reaching between 17 and 22.

 Partly cloudy.
 Slight (20%) chance of a shower.
 Winds easterly 25 to 35 km/h.
 Overnight temperatures falling to between 8 and 12 with daytime temperatures reaching 20 to 25.